LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 For Lasso to be able to edit an image, an image file or image data must first be modelled as a Lasso image object using the :type:`image` type.
-Once a variable has been set to an image data type, various member methods can be used to manipulate the image.
+Once a variable has been set to an image object, various member methods can be used to manipulate the image.
 Once the image data is manipulated, it can either be served directly to the client browser, or it can be saved to disk on the server.